brightsign/dev-cookbook/examples/node-simple-server-example/README.md

 #### Manual Transfer
 After the application is bundled, you need to transfer the required files to your BrightSign player:
-1. Copy the `bundle.js` file from the `dist` directory
+1. Copy the `dist` folder to the SD card
-2. Place the `bundle.js` file in the `dist` directory on the SD card
+2. Place the `autorun.brs` file at the root of the SD card
-3. Place the `autorun.brs` file at the root of the SD card
+3. Place any static files (HTML, CSS, images) you want to serve in the root of the SD card
-4. Place any static files (HTML, CSS, images) you want to serve in the root of the SD card
+4. Insert the SD card into the player
-5. Insert the SD card into the player
+5. Reboot the player

 #### Automated Transfer Using BrightSign CLI for DWS
 BrightSign's player CLI: [player-CLI](https://www.npmjs.com/package/@brightsign/bsc).
 To deploy this app with the CLI: